 When and Where: December 12, 2015 – Manchester, N.H.
 (SNHU Fieldhouse)

-Score: Stonehill College 66, Southern New Hampshire University 56
+Score: Southern New Hampshire University 59, Stonehill College 57

-The Penmen are back in action Saturday, Dec.
-19 (5 p.m.) when they play host to Fisher College at the Fieldhouse on Holiday Food and Toy Drive Day to benefit the New Horizons Food Pantry and Toys for Tots.
+The Penmen are back in action Sunday, Dec.
+20 (1 p.m.) when they play host to Lincoln (Pa.)
+University at the Fieldhouse on Holiday Food and Toy Drive Day to benefit the New Horizons Food Pantry and Toys for Tots.
 Anyone that brings a non-perishable food item or an unwrapped toy to donate will receive free admission to the game.
 Tickets can be purchased HERE or at the box office on the day of the game.

 For the latest on Southern New Hampshire University athletics, follow the Penmen via social media on Twitter, Facebook, Youtube and Instagram.
 Sign up to receive text message alerts and e-mail newsletters about your favorite Penmen teams here.